Categorical structure in coherent theory of arithmetic

-Let us explain the above definition in more detail.
+Let us explain the above definition in greater detail.
 A formula with a context $\varphi(\ov x)$ is a formula $\varphi$, plus a list of variables $\ov x$ that contains all the free variables in $\varphi$.
-For instance, $x = x (x)$ would be an object in $\mc C[\T]$.
-The same formula equipped with different contexts are actually considered as \emph{different} objects, say $x = x (x)$ would be different from $x = x (x,y)$.
-However, we only identify them upto $\alpha$-equivalence, viz. upto renaming of bound variables and substitution of free variables.
-This means that $x = x(x)$ would be considered as the \emph{same} object as $y = y(y)$; also, $\exists x(x = x)()$, in the \emph{empty} context, would be considered the same as $\exists y(y = y)()$.
+For instance, $\top()$, $\top$ with the empty context, would be an object in $\mc C[\T]$. $\top$ equipped with different contexts are considered as \emph{different} objects, say $\top (x)$ would be different from $\top()$.
+However, we only identify them up to $\alpha$-equivalence, viz. up to renaming of bound variables and substitution of free variables.
+This means $x = x(x)$ would be considered as the \emph{same} object as $y = y(y)$.
 This way, we can always assume two different object $\varphi(\ov x)$ and $\psi(\ov y)$ have \emph{disjoint} contexts, and we will assume this whenever we have chosen different variable names $x,y$ for them.

-The object $x = x(x)$ is special in $\mc C[\T]$, and henceforth we will denote it as $N$.
-Similarly, $\ov x = \ov x(\ov x)$ for a list of variables of length $n$ will be denoted as $N^n$.
+The object $\top(x)$ is special in $\mc C[\T]$, and henceforth we will denote it as $N$.
+Similarly, $\top(\ov x)$ for a list of variables of length $n$ will be denoted as $N^n$.
 They are indeed the $n$-fold product of $N$ in $\mc C[\T]$.
-When $n = 0$, we have the object $\top()$ with the empty context.
-This is the terminal object in $\mc C[\T]$, and will simply be denoted as $\top$.
+When $n = 0$, we have the object $\top()$, which is terminal in $\mc C[\T]$.
+With a bit of abuse of notation, we often omit mentioning the empty context and simply write it as $\top$.
 As the name suggests, our main goal is to show that $N$ is a PNO in $\mc C[\T]$.